ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Validation:** Reservations are only added if file in whole pass validation.
 Invalid records are logged, and a report is generated.

-- **Batch Upsert:** Reservations are processed into the database in batches, ensuring reduced database load.
+- **Single Upsert:** Reservations are processed into the database one by one, ensuring reduced database and memory load, which is priority.

 - **Upsert Logic:** App processes validated reservation data according to the following rules:
   If the reservation has a status of "CANCELED" or "COMPLETED":